mediroozmeh/FPGA_BitonicSorting/README.md

 ### Performance and Power Analysis for GPU and FPGA Devices:
 SDAccel enable users to generate multiple RTL solutions from same source code which their functionality can be verified with provided host code used for software emulation.
-However, OpenCL code is executed on two different GPU devices (GeForce GTX 960 and Quadro K4200) as a competitor platform to Xilinx virtex7 FPGA but OpenCL code is optimized by using SDAccel features and attributes targeting FPGAS.
+However, OpenCL code is executed on two different GPU devices (GeForce GTX 960 and Quadro K4200) as a competitor platform to virtex7 but OpenCL code is optimized by using SDAccel features and attributes targeting FPGA.
 Following table presents performance and power analysis using different platforms.

 | Parameters/Devices|Virtex7               |GTX960|K4200|
 |--------------------|:-------------: |:-------------: |:-------------: |